PokemonAutomation/SwSh-Arduino/README.md

 **Soft Reset:**
 -	**SoftReset-Regi** – Soft reset for the Regi golem legendaries.
 -	**SoftReset-SwordsOfJustice** – Soft reset for the Swords of Justice legendaries.
+-	**SoftResetUnattended-Regi** – Soft reset for the Regis and automatically stop on shiny.
+-	**SoftResetUnattended-SwordsOfJustice** – Soft reset for the Regis and automatically stop on shiny.

 **Den Hunting:**
 -	**BeamReset** – Reset a beam until you see a purple beam.